Best & Worst Plants for Japanese Beetles (Resistant List)

 Body

-What Plants do Japanese Beetles Like to Eat?
+What Plants Do Japanese Beetles Like to Eat?

 As larvae, Japanese beetles live underground, feeding on the roots of grasses and other garden plants.
-This often leads to brown spots of dead or dying grass in lawns—a tell-tale sign of a Japanese beetle larvae infestation.
+This often leads to brown spots of dead or dying grass in lawns—a tell-tale sign of a Japanese beetle larva infestation.

 The adults like to feed on a variety of fruit and shade trees, roses, shrubs, asparagus, corn, soybeans, and a variety of other vegetables and ornamentals.
 The beetles will also readily munch on geraniums, but geraniums contain a substance that temporarily paralyzes Japanese beetles, making them susceptible to predators.
 Therefore, geraniums are often used as trap plants.